apache/openwhisk-wskdebug/README.md

 This snippets enables browser LiveReloading using `-l`.
 For other reloading options, see [live reloading](#live-reloading).

 For troubleshooting, you can run the debugger in verbose mode by adding `"-v"` to the `args` array.

+#### Control wskprops credentials

+To use custom credentials from a custom `.wskprops` and/or use a developer-specific openwhisk package name, but avoid committing that into your source control system, you can use an `.env` file.

+1. Put this `.env` file in your VS Code project root:

+    ```
+    WSK_CONFIG_FILE=/Users/user/.wskprops-custom
+    WSK_PACKAGE=my-package
+    ```

+   Set either of the variables as needed.

+2. Make sure to not commit this file into source control, by e.g. adding `.env` to a `.gitignore` file.

+2. Add an `envFile` setting to the `.vscode/launch.json`, which you can share with co-workers and commit to source control:

+    ```json
+    "configurations": [
+        {
+            "type": "node",
+            "request": "launch",
+            "name": "wskdebug",
+            "runtimeExecutable": "wskdebug",
+            "args": [ "MYACTION", "ACTION.js", "-l" ],
+            "localRoot": "${workspaceFolder}",
+            "remoteRoot": "/code",
+            "outputCapture": "std",
+            "envFile": "${workspaceFolder}/.env"
+        }
+    ]
+    ```

 <a name="nodejs-multiple-actions"></a>
 ### Node.js: Multiple actions